bvds/andes/docs/guides/manager_guide/README.md

 {@img DeviceInfoEdit.png}

- - Device - Device type taken from the device's data provided in the connection
+ - Device - Device type taken from the device's data provided in the connection.
- - Client - Space Client version number
+ - Client - Space Client version number.
- - Ownership - Set as needed to Employee or Corporate
+ - Ownership - Set as needed to Employee or Corporate.
- - Block - Removes the ability of the device to access the Space Client - the user is sent a message stating that the device is blocked by an administrator
+ - Block - Removes the ability of the device of a user to access the Space Client.
+The user is sent a message stating that the device is blocked by an administrator.
- - Wipe Device - Removes all Sencha Client organizational data from the device - the user is logged out of the Space Client
+ - Wipe Device - Removes all Sencha Client organizational data from the device - the user is logged out of the Space Client.
- - Done - If you make a change, click **Done** to complete the change
+ - Done - If you make a change, click **Done** to complete the change.

 <a name="UsersTab"></a>
 ## Users Tab